 “Many models choose to draw people in by posting sexy pics, but if I wanted to get it going, I had to go bigger than that,” she said, confident people weren’t going to pay only for sexy pics on the internet.
 “I wanted to become famous quickly, that’s why I went all the way to nudity.”

 Thus began her journey from doing cheesecake photos as a pin-up girl to full-fledged adult performer.

-Her initial plan was to only sell erotic and nude photos, but at some point, one thing easily leads to another.
+Her initial plan was to only sell erotic and nude photos, but as often happens, one thing led to another.

-And when the internet sees a woman posting sexy nudes, it more often than not automatically assumes she does porn.
+And when the internet sees a woman posting sexy nudes, it usually assumes she does porn.

 At first Fernie hated those insinuations.
 She felt insulted and would block anyone called her a “porn star.”
 But it eventually wore her down and, in the way of internet grooming, became a kind of self-fulfilling prophecy as the messages kept pouring in.

 “When I got them that frequently, I started to think of them as compliments,” she said with a giggle.
 “Then the thought of, ‘If I sell nude pics, I might as well sell porn,’ came to my mind, because they’re similar anyway.”

 She started recording sex tapes as a treat for her subscribers and saw her income surge in response to nearly THB100,000 a month from OnlyFans alone.